-Following recent reforms repositioning the UN development system, new Cooperation Frameworks (CF) will be the most important UN planning and implementation instrument in support of 2030 Agenda in the country and will be prepared and implemented in full consultation with the national Government.
+Following recent reforms repositioning the UN development system, new Cooperation Frameworks (CF) will be the most important UN planning and implementation instrument in support of 2030 Agenda in the country and will be prepared and implemented in full consultation with national Government.
 In the Caribbean, the MSDF II will outline the UN's collective response to national SDG priorities agreed with national Governments for the period of 2022-2026.
-In this vein, it will be first and foremost a partnership with national governments, a compact for UN country teams and a commitment to national stakeholders including development partners, international financial institutions, civil society, trade unions, employers and those left behind.
+In this vein, it will be first and foremost a partnership with national governments, a compact for UN Country Teams and a commitment to national stakeholders including development partners, international financial institutions, civil society, trade unions, employers and those left behind.

 As per the CF Guidelines from the UN Sustainable Development Group (UNSDG), the UN Common Country Analysis (CCA) is the UN system's independent, impartial and collective assessment (i.e., a description of a country situation) and analysis (i.e., a description of causes and their implications) of a country's situation for its internal use in developing the CF. Multi-disciplinary in nature, the CCA will examine progress, gaps, opportunities and bottlenecks vis-à-vis a country's commitment to achieving the 2030 Agenda.
 The CCA will seek to engender integrated, cross-pillar systems thinking, summarizing the interlinkages and integrated nature of the SDGs; multidimensional factors spanning the development, and human rights spectrum; relevant regional, sub-regional and cross-border dynamics; the country's legal, institutional, policy and financial landscape.
-The CCA for Trinidad and Tobago will form the basis of the inputs for the Common Multi Country Assessment (CMCA) that will be used for the creation of the MSDF II.
+The CCA for Suriname will form the basis of the inputs for the Common Multi Country Assessment (CMCA) that will be used for the creation of the MSDF II.

-The CCA is no longer a one-off event, but a core analytical function carried out by the UNCT.
-The CCA is a flagship product of Trinidad and Tobago's UNCT and a core analytical function of the UN at country, regional and global levels.
-This will enable the UNCT to be responsive to emerging needs and changing conditions in a country and provide a basis for making course corrections in programme implementation.
+The CCA is no longer a one-off event, but a core analytical function carried out by the United Nations Country Team (UNCT).
+The CCA is a flagship product of Suriname's UNCT and a core analytical function of the UN at country, regional and global levels which will enable the UNCT to be responsive to emerging needs and changing conditions in a country and provide a basis for making course corrections in programme implementation.

-Therefore, under the guidance of the UN Resident Coordinator, the UNCT in Trinidad and Tobago seeks to hire the services of a consultant to facilitate the preparation of a high- quality, evidence-based CCA as the foundation for the new MSDF Cooperation Framework 2022-2026.
+Therefore, under the guidance of the UN Resident Coordinator, the UNCT in Suriname seeks to hire the services of a consultant to facilitate the preparation of a high- quality, evidence-based CCA as the foundation for the new MSDF Cooperation Framework 2022-2026.

-(2) Purpose and specific objectives: Duties and Responsibilities
+(2) Purpose

-Purpose: This consultancy is aimed to support the UNCT in Trinidad and Tobago to develop a high quality and evidence-based CCA for Trinidad and Tobago which examines the progress, gaps, opportunities and bottlenecks vis- a-vis Trinidad and Tobago's commitment to the achievement of the 2030 Agenda.
+Purpose: This consultancy is aimed to support the UNCT in Suriname to develop a high quality and evidence-based CCA for Suriname which examines the progress, gaps, opportunities and bottlenecks visa-vis Suriname's commitment to the achievement of the 2030 Agenda.
 The CCA must be based on the CF Guidelines (June 2019) and the companion pieces of the CF Guidelines including the framework guidance on UN Common Country Analysis (July 2019).
 Hence, the main elements expected of the CCA are:

-- Taking stock of Trinidad and Tobago's progress towards fulfilment of the 2030 Agenda; - Analysis of opportunities and constraints for Trinidad and Tobago in achieving SDG and targets with emphasis on those left behind. - Examining the governance structures, legal framework, institutions, existing capacities and capacity gaps in the country - Identification of emerging challenges, critical gaps and potential partnerships to support implementation of UNSDG commitments for Trinidad and Tobago.
+- Taking stock of Suriname's progress towards fulfilment of the 2030 Agenda; - Analysis of opportunities and constraints for Suriname in achieving SDG and targets with emphasis on those left behind and with emphasis on the Decade of Action; - Examining the governance structures, institutions, existing capacities and capacity gaps in the country; - Identification of emerging challenges, critical gaps and potential partnerships to support implementation of UNSDG commitments for Suriname as the UN enters the Decade of Action.